-Mass Protests In Australia Kick Off Global Climate Strike Ahead Of U.N.
+Mass 'Climate Strike' Protests Held Around The World Ahead Of U.N.
 Summit

 Australian Prime Minister Scott Morrison, who is in the U.S. for a state dinner with President Trump, has been criticized for not including the U.N. climate summit on his itinerary.

 At least 2,000 companies in Australia gave employees time off to attend the rallies, according to The Sydney Morning Herald.
-Meanwhile, the country's acting prime minister, Michael McCormack, speaking in Melbourne, expressed displeasure with students attending the protests.
+Meanwhile, the country's acting prime minister, Michael McCormack, speaking in Melbourne, called the rallies "just a disruption" and expressed displeasure with students attending the protests.

 "These sorts of rallies should be held on a weekend where it doesn't actually disrupt business, it doesn't disrupt schools, it doesn't disrupt universities," McCormack told reporters according to The Associated Press.